 The folks at Sun Star were kind enough to forward us a sample of their latest model, the 1:18 Subaru WRX STi S207 NBR Challenge Package.
-The model is based on the 2015 platform and features diecast metal exterior and access to the motor and interior.
+The model is based on the 2015 platform and features a diecast metal exterior and access to the motor and interior.
 Retail for the Subaru WRX STi S207 NBR Challenge is $79US or roughly $95CND.

 Sun Star a great job in replicating the lines of the 1:1 in scale.
 Based on the opening features (front doors and motor) the shut-lines are clean and panel gaps are minimal.
 Finishing off the exterior we find the rear window section of the model with tinted windows, while the front three pieces remain clear.

 The fascia of the WRX STi resembles the 1:1 well.
-We start with the perforated grilles, Sun Star’s technique is little different here.
+We start with the perforated grilles, Sun Star’s technique is a little different here.
 The mesh is backed by a solid plastic piece.
 Overall the effect works well – the lower better than the upper.

 Side intakes and secondary lighting are cleanly executed, but we find the material for the upper light a little lacking in detail.
 Fog lights are definitely better.
-Headlights are decent, but lack the detail of their higher priced counterparts.
-Finally both badges for this special edition piece are found in the centre grille in the right position.
+Headlights are decent but lack the detail of their higher-priced counterparts.
+Finally, both badges for this special edition piece are found in the centre grille in the right position.

 Motor access is available here.
 We were slightly surprised at how well Sun Star crafted the motor.
 The motor detail is above average and shines with the multiple layers of material and good use of colour and decals.
 The hood section does feature the famous intake; it is opened and detailed inside.
-Underneath the hood is finished too, with the mechanism providing air to the inter-cooler.
+Underneath the hood is finished too, with the mechanism providing air to the intercooler.
 Well done!

-On the flip side the budget savings of the model shows it’s face with the large metal hinges, though operation here is flawless.
+On the flip side, the budget savings of the model shows its face with the large metal hinges, though operation here is flawless.
 Sun Star does provide a release button underneath the model to aid in the open function.

 Taillight material along with the dual chrome exhaust pipes are crafted with care.
 Once again we find all applicable OEM and special badging in their correct position.
 Good attention to detail!
 We also appreciated the integrated rear wiper into the glass.
-It doesn’t look like an after thought or last minute addition.
+It doesn’t look like an afterthought or last-minute addition.

 The wheels are dressed in all Black which works nicely with the Blue.
-No tire script is found but thread pattern is definitely leaning towards the sport side.
+No tire script is found but the thread pattern is definitely leaning towards the sports side.
 Braking finds metal cross-drilled rotors mated to massive six-point calipers from and rear.
 We do think the wheel size is slightly too small and the tire should be trimmed a hair.